 Mood swings and irritability in the workplace can be linked to drug addiction because substances have a significant effect on the neurological makeup of the brain.

-Substance abuse can disrupt brain chemistry, leading to emotional instability.
-Coworkers might notice sudden shifts in demeanor, affecting teamwork and communication.
+Substance use disorder can disrupt brain chemistry, leading to emotional instability.
+Coworkers may notice sudden shifts in demeanor, affecting teamwork and communication.

 Neglected Professional Appearance